StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron >= v33.0.0, the HEVC HW encoding feature for macOS, Windows should have already been integrated.

 ## Change Log

+`2024-11-18` Firefox >= 133 enable HEVC decoding by default (Windows platform only), update the document of HDR support comparison.

 `2024-10-18` Add MediaRecorder HEVC encoding support (Chrome >= `132.0.6784.0`)